lakshmi2812/Sport-Concussion-Assessment-System/README.md

 # Sport-Concussion-Assessment-System
 --------------------------------------

-This app has been developed in Java using Object-Oriented Design patterns.
+This app has been developed in Java.
 This is a Command Line app.

 The app has 2 groups of users: 1)Athletes and 2)Sport Medical Practitioners